Let’s get real. Blogging costs money and takes a lot of our time.

 This is for US based websites.
 Be sure to check your local regulations.
 There may be similar rules in your country.

 If your country does not have rules for affiliate links, my suggestion is to add a disclosure anyway.
 It’s just the right thing to do.

 When in doubt, check with a qualified lawyer if you have any question about the FTC disclosure policy.

 Create an eBook

 What is an eBook?

 An eBook is simply an electronic version of a book and it can cover any topic under the sun.
 Some popular formats are PDF or Kindle versions.
 Though they are both electronic versions, they are formatted differently.
-So you may need two version depending on where you publish.
+So you may need two versions depending on where you publish.
 The Amazon Direct Publishing site can convert your manuscript into a Kindle format for free.

 How to create an eBook